-My love of all things automotive was passed on to me by my father.
-He has always loved European sports cars, the really innovative, groundbreaking designs that influenced automotive history that show up these days in modern art museums, all the way down to the more common cars you still see out and about on those beautiful spring days.
+“My love of all things automotive was passed on to me by my father.”
+He has always loved European cars.
+From the innovative designs that made a mark on automotive history that show up in modern art museums and on the Concours field, all the way down to more common cars you see out and about on beautiful spring days.

-My mother is clearly a saint to put up with such automotive nonsense, but secretly she’s been a willing participant for years, even before my parents were married!
+My mother is clearly a saint to put up with such automotive nonsense, but secretly she’s been a willing participant for years.
+Even before my parents were married!
 In fact, she found my father one of his first sports cars.
 She saw an ad on a bulletin board at the University of Cincinnati in the late sixties for a 1959 Morgan +4 Drop head Coupé, just $600.
 She took the ad off the bulletin board so no one else could see it, took it to my dad, and he bought the car.